 Seabrook & Moclips

-A short drive apart you’ll find Moclips and Seabrook, which both offer plenty of opportunities to view waves and stormy weather from roadside pullouts and viewpoints.
-In Seabrook, check out Pacific Glen promenade, Overlook Park, Northwest Glen archway, and West Hill Park.
-Between the two towns you’ll find Pacific Beach State Park, another fantastic place to spend a rainy, windy day.
+Moclips and Seabrook, located a short drive apart, offer plenty of opportunities to view waves and stormy weather from roadside pullouts and viewpoints.
+In Seabrook, check out Pacific Glen Promenade, Overlook Park, Northwest Glen Archway, and West Hill Park.
+Between the two towns, you’ll find Pacific Beach State Park, another fantastic place to spend a rainy, windy day.

 Kalaloch Lodge & Ruby Beach

-North of Moclips in Olympic National Park you’ll find quaint Kalaloch Lodge situated near popular Ruby Beach.
+North of Moclips in Olympic National Park, the quaint Kalaloch Lodge is the perfect base to explore popular Ruby Beach.
 The area offers winter hiking with views of crashing waves around the rock formations known as sea stacks.
 Before heading out, be sure to check tides and bring proper clothing and shoes, as rocks can be slick.

 La Push & Rialto Beach